doitsujin/dxvk/README.md

 A Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine.

+Also improves performance for AMD GPU's and\or lower end CPU's on Windows.

 For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).

 The most recent development builds can be found [here](https://github.com/doitsujin/dxvk/actions/workflows/artifacts.yml?query=branch%3Amaster).